Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 sudo make compile

 # Step3: Running the single binary. `flyte_local.yaml` is the config file.
 It is written to fit all your previous builds.
 So, you don't need to change `flyte_local.yaml`.
+# Note: Replace `flyte_local.yaml` with file in this PR:https://github.com/flyteorg/flyte/pull/3808.
+Once it is merged, there is no need to change.
 flyte start --config flyte_local.yaml
 # All logs from flyteadmin, flyteplugins, flytepropeller, etc. will appear in the terminal.
 ```